jayqi/reprexlite/README.md

 ### IPython/Jupyter Cell Magic

+reprexlite has an IPython cell magic `%%reprex` that will automatically be registered if it detects that you have IPython installed.
+(You can also install them together with `reprexlite[ipython]`.)
+That means you can easily create a reprex in an [IPython shell](https://ipython.readthedocs.io/en/stable/), in [Jupyter](https://jupyter.org/), or in [VS Code's Interactive Python window](https://code.visualstudio.com/docs/python/jupyter-support-py).

-If you're in IPython or Jupyter, you can `import reprexlite` and then use the cell magic `%%reprex` to render a reprex from that cell's Python code.
+Simply `import reprexlite` and then put `%%reprex` at the top of a cell you want to create a reprex for.
 The magic accepts the same inline option flags as the CLI.
 Use the line magic `%reprex` (single-`%`) to print out help.
 See the [documentation](https://jayqi.github.io/reprexlite/ipython-jupyter-magic/) for more details.